PhDN/NoCheat/README.md

 ## Running the File

-First, install [Anaconda](https://www.anaconda.com/download) and set up the Python environment using the command `conda env create --file=env.yml`.
+First, install [Anaconda](https://www.anaconda.com/download) and set up the Python environment using the command `conda env create --file=environment.yml'.
+If you already have the environment installed and need to update, run the command 'conda env update'.

 Next, install [Node & NPM](https://docs.npmjs.com/cli/v9/configuring-npm/install) and run the command `npm --prefix src/front ci` to install the frontend's dependencies.
 Then, you can run `npm --prefix src/front run build` to build the React app.